 On my relatively small bike frame (52cm), I find that a bikepacking-style frame bag that goes under the full length of the top tube doesn’t use the limited space that I have very well.
 I therefore prefer bags that fill the front two-thirds of the frame’s main triangle, leaving only the rear section free for one large bottle placed vertically (see the next page on Bags).

 Water bottles don’t have to be placed inside the front triangle of the frame.
 Alternative locations include under the down-tube (just in front of the bottom bracket), behind the saddle (when not using a large seatpost-mounted bag), between the aerobars (or somewhere else near the handlebars), or a hydration bladder can be put inside a frame bag or small backpack.

-There are many adapters available that allow you to add bottle cages under the down-tube or on any other tube that doesn’t have bosses, many of which are shown on this website.
+There are many adapters available that allow you to add bottle cages under the down-tube or on any other tube that doesn’t have bosses, many of which are shown in this bikepacking.com article and on this website.
 My favorite models are the Elite VIP (Amazon) and Decathlon APB 300 (shown on the right).

 Because I use a rear rack and rack-top bag instead of a seatpost-mounted bag (see the next page on Bags), I can mount two water bottles behind my saddle.
 There are many mounts available to do this that are popular with triathletes, the one I use is made by Tacx (Amazon) but I’ve heavily reinforced and modified it to make it more robust and stand up to the challenges of bikepacking.
 Bottles mounted behind the saddle are far more prone to bounce out on rough terrain than are bottles mounted inside the frame, so it’s better to use bottle cages that have a very firm grasp on the bottle; I find that the Arundel Mandible mentioned above (in carbon: Amazon or plastic: Amazon) works really well.